 Do we believe in HUMAN PHEROMONES?
 It is a controversial topic and too many people are sloppy with their definition of the concept which was, after all, discovered in moths.
 The whole area has a bad reputation because of attempts (scams) to commercialise compounds that "attract members of the opposite sex".
 However, evidence is emerging for the existence of human chemical signals although nobody has yet isolated and purified one.
-The best example to date is the "fear pheromone" and the phenomenon of menstrual synchrony in cohabiting women is proposed as another (see below).
+The best example to date is the "fear pheromone" and the phenomenon of menstrual synchrony in cohabiting women is proposed as another (see above).

 Dogs and horses can smell fear in humans.
 Recent work by Denise Chen (Chen & Haviland-Jones, Physiology and Behaviour 1999; 68: 241-250) has demonstrated the ability of underarm odour to influence mood in others.
 Karl Grammer, in Vienna, has recently demonstrated that the smell of fear can be detected (by women) in the armpit secretions of people who watched a terrifying film (Ackerl, Atzmueller & Grammer, Neuroendocrinol Lett 2002; 23(2): 79-84).
 The implication of this work is that a chemical signal is secreted in sweat which communicates the emotion.
 More recent work has demonstrated that the odour of the sweat collected from first-time sky divers activates the amygdala in recipients of that odour.
 (Chemosensory Cues to Conspecific Emotional Stress Activate Amygdala in Humans.
 Mujica-Parodi LR et al. 2009 PLoS ONE 4(7): e6415. ).